 According to the Babylonian Chronicles, Gubaru was born to Ahasuerus the Mede and appointed by Cyrus as governor over Babylon.
 Governors over large areas were often called kings.
 One example was Belshazzar.
 He was actually a "fill-in leader" for his father Nabonidus, who was elsewhere worshiping a pagan god.
-Darius, noted in the Nabonidus Chronicles, as an appointee of Cyrus, began to "reign" immediately at Babylon's fall.
+Darius began to "reign" immediately at Babylon's fall, noted in the Nabonidus Chronicles6 as an appointee of Cyrus.7

 Gubaru entered Babylon with Cyrus on October 13, 539 B.C.
 Gubaru - Darius the Mede - appointed 120 satraps or provincial governors.
 Daniel was one of three over these satraps.
-There are many ancient historical records that note that Cyrus was the Babylonian "conqueror" (Herodotus, Xenophor, Berosus, Isaiah 45:1, II Chronicles 35:20-23).8 But Darius the Mede was its first "provincial" governor (likely over the Mesopotamia area).
+There are many ancient historical records that note that Cyrus was the Babylonian "conqueror" (Herodotus, Xenophor, Berosus, Isaiah 45:1, II Chronicles 35:20-23).8 But Darius the Mede was its first "provincial" governor (likely over Mesopotamia).